Posts tagged racial justice

 1. We are committed to the unlearning, decolonizing and working with values rooted in the principles of anti-oppression/anti-capitalism, anti-imperialism, racial justice, gender justice, disability justice, and HAES alongside you.
 We are also committed to examining our relationships to whiteness, white supremacy, colonialism, patriarchy and cis-heteronormativity as we talk to folks who come across our practice.

-2. We aim to organize and redistribute wealth as much as we can.
-We reflect and actively work through a scarcity and charity mindset to one that is in solidarity and in community.
-After all, this work is survival work.
+2. We aim to organize and redistribute resources as much as we can.
+We reflect and actively work through one that reflects solidarity, abundance, and in community.

 3. We aim to uphold anti-carceral care towards nuanced experiences and mental health cases we work with.
 Aka fighting for a world free from policing.
 Consent is highly prioritized in our work with folks.
 We are continuously reflecting on what the therapy field does that may perpetuate harm and power dynamics in and out of the therapy room.

 4. The effort to flatten hierarchies in systems.
-We work from a horizontal decision making structure in our team where we have as many people and members make decisions as possible.
+We try our best to work from a horizontal decision making structure in our team where we have as many people and members make decisions as possible.

 Note: We get that many of the folks we work with are struggling with or don’t work in settings where they can advocate/speak up for their values, are acknowledged, and are feeling stuck.
-In therapy, we may be brainstorming ways to support you in these oppressive spaces and find ways to name out what is going on more clearly.
+In therapy, we may be brainstorming ways to support you in these spaces and find ways to navigate what is going on with your innate wisdom.

-5. We aim to support people in most dire conditions and center in marginalized folks and voices that are most impacted first, always.
+5. We aim to center in marginalized folks and voices that are most impacted first, always.

-7. We are committed in our own healing.
-Because some of us have been through similar stuff like the folks we work with and part of their journey speaks to parts of us from different points in our life that we are still working on.
-This is probably a big reason why we want to do this work alongside you.
+6. We are committed in our own healing.
+Because many of us have been through oppression like the folks we work with and part of your journey also speaks to parts of us from different points in our life that we are still working on.
+It’s always going to be a WIP and this is probably a big reason why we want to do this work alongside you.